tholian-network/stealth/README.md

   potentially send data to the website.

 - Stealth can be scripted as a Web Scraper inside `node.js`.
-The [Browser](./browser/source) is completely free-of-DOM, so every single task and interaction that the [Browser UI](./browser/design) does can be implemented in an automateable and programmable manner, even remotely through trusted Peers using Stealth's peer-to-peer network services.
+The [Browser](./browser/source) is completely headless, so every single task and interaction that the [Browser UI](./browser/design) reflects can be implemented in an automateable and programmable manner, even remotely through trusted Peers using Stealth's peer-to-peer network services.

-## Stealth Guide (for Hackers?)

-The [Guide](/guide/README.md) is currently meant for Developers that are new to the Project.
-It explains all necessary topics to quickly get started to hack around with Stealth and modify it to fit your needs.

-A User's Guide probably will arrive at a later point in time, as Stealth currently has no public release yet.

-## Public Chat

-Currently, there's a Telegram Chat available where most technical discussions happen.
-We love to discuss ideas and we embrace Knowledge of any kind.

-Telegram Chat: [t.me/tholian_beta](https://t.me/tholian_beta) or search for `Tholian Beta`.

 ## Quickstart

 If you don't wanna deal with the native build toolchain, this is how to get started as quickly as possible:

 - Install [node.js](https://nodejs.org/en/download) version `12+`.
 - Install [Ungoogled Chromium](https://github.com/Eloston/ungoogled-chromium/releases) version `70+`.